-Other Energy Services revenues increased \$452 million, or 17%, in 2001 from 2000.
-Sales of drilling fluids accounted for \$228 million of the improvement and completion products and services contributed \$91 million, which were both positively impacted by higher drilling activity, particularly in the Gulf of Mexico, and pricing improvements.
-Landmark Graphics experienced \$60 million in growth in software and professional services sales of which \$28 million related to the acquisition of PGS Data Management in March 2001.
+LANDMARK AND OTHER ENERGY SERVICES revenues increased 11% in 2001 from 2000.
+Landmark Graphics experienced \$60 million in growth in software and professional services sales.
+In addition, Landmark Graphics revenues benefited from the acquisition of PGS Data Management in March 2001, which accounted for \$28 million of the year-over-year revenue increase.
 Integrated solutions revenues increased \$69 million due to higher oil and gas prices in the United States in the first half of 2001.
-Subsea operations posted \$15 million lower revenue due to lower activity levels in Norway.
+Subsea operations (excluding Subsea 7, Inc.) posted \$15 million lower revenue due to lower activity levels in Norway.